LuKks/graceful-http/README.md

 This way you don't destroy requests in the middle of something.

 For zero-downtime you must have multiple processes (PM2 cluster or something else).\
-This library will only allow all requests to finish without interruption.
+This library will only allow all requests to finish without interruption.\
+It also end sockets gracefully using the `Connection` header.

 ## Usage
 ```javascript